crogonint/Obsidian-character-sheet/README.md

 - Some elements have had their resizing/movement disabled for UX purposes.
 If you want to resize/rearrange the elements yourself, the CSS controlling that is at the top of the canvas_styling_linked or the canvas_styling_embedded CSS files (not the *_images CSS file) in the snippets folder.
 - I disabled a handful of core plugins that have nothing to do with using a Character Sheet on Canvas.
 Feel free to enable whatever you like, to do whatever you need to, it's fine (won't break anything).

+No release needed, just click the "Code" button up top, then download ZIP.
+Unzip the zip and drop the whole thing in as an Obsidian vault. :)

 Fonts used:
 - [Austral Sans Stamp](https://www.dafont.com/austral-sans-stamp.font)
 - [b Beach Ocean](https://www.dafont.com/b-beach-ocean.font)